seanleong339/tp/docs/UserGuide.md

 * `list delete employer 4` Deletes an employer with ID 4 from the employer list in the address book.
 * `list delete employer 5` Deletes an employer with ID 5 from the employer list in the address book.

+### Deleting a Job attribute: `job delete`

+* Deletes attributes from the specified job id.
+Command should include at least 1 flag.

+Format: `job delete [ID] ed/ l/ s/ sp/ d/`

+`flag/[Attribute]`

+`[ID]` : Unique id for the job instance.
+The ID must be a positive integer 1, 2, 3,...

+`ed/`  : Flag to represent education attribute

+`l/` : Flag to represent location attribute

+`s/` : Flag to represent salary attribute

+`sp/` : Flag to represent specialisation attribute

+`d/` : Flag to represent duration attribute

+Examples:
+* `job delete 101 e/ s/ d/`
+Deletes the education history, salary and duration attribute from job with ID 101.

+* `job delete 132 sp/ ed/ l/`
+Deletes the specialisation, education and location attribute from job with ID 132.

+Tip: Fill in fields in the stipulated order.
+Since all the fields are optional except [ID*].
+Just enter the flag of the attributes you want to delete.

 ### Clearing all entries : `clear` [coming soon]

 Clears all entries from the address book.